 In addition, coach your virtual team about how to keep their workspaces secure, whether they work at home or in another location.
 Review best practices for logging off or locking their computers when stepping away for a few minutes—especially when working in a public setting.
 Make sure they also know how to keep passwords secure and hidden from others if they share a home office or workspace with others.

-Use VPM Solutions to Screen and Hire Virtual Property Management Assistants!
+Use VPM Solutions to Screen and Select Virtual Property Management Assistants!

-With thorough background checks to help you hire the best virtual contractors and the right policies in place for your company's operations, property management business owners can hire with confidence!
-Schedule a consultation to learn more about how it works or get started with your Free Company Profile.
+With thorough background checks to help you find the best virtual contractors and the right policies in place for your company's operations, property management business owners can build a remote team with confidence!
+Schedule a consultation to learn more about how it works, or get started with your Free Company Profile.

 To learn more about how virtual assistants can improve your company's profitability, download our free resource, “From Chaos to Clarity: A Virtual Assistant Impact Case Study.”